thevinge/Functional-Jan2020/README.md

     On Mac: install the three dependencies via macports or homebrew.

+ 1. Install `opam`.
+See [The OPAM install page](https://opam.ocaml.org/doc/Install.html) for instructions.
+Depending on which method you use you may then need to run some terminal commands, e.g.:
+    ```
+     sudo add-apt-repository ppa:avsm/ppa
+     sudo apt update
+     sudo apt install opam
+    ```

- 1. `opam init`                   to initialize OPAM;
+ 2. `opam init`                   to initialize OPAM;

     `opam init --disable-sandboxing`    (on Windows)

- 2. `opam switch create 4.09.0`       to build OCaml version 4.09.0;
+ 3. `opam switch create 4.09.0`       to build OCaml version 4.09.0;

- 3. ```
+ 4. ```
      eval `opam env`
     ```
     to let the shell know where the OPAM files are; and

- 4. also add the same line to your `.profile` or `.bashrc` shell init file
+ 5. also add the same line to your `.profile` or `.bashrc` shell init file
     so you will not have to keep doing that over and over.

- 5. Once you have the basics installed, run the following command to
+ 6. Once you have the basics installed, run the following command to
     install additional necessary packages for the class:

     ```